supertuxkart/stk-website/wiki_untranslated/Donate.md

 {%translate "To install the package, first retrieve the '1.5 Gift Package' on itch.io, unzip the file, and follow the instructions in the included README.
 The procedure follows the [manual addons installation](Installing_Add-Ons) procedure.","Donate page - avoid double-quotes to not break the layout!"%}

 {%translate "Unfortunately as of now, we are not able to offer an in-game installation procedure or a simple installation procedure for Android users.
 We are aware of this limitation, but we didn't want to delay 1.5's release to all users to solve it.","Donate page"%}

+{% capture other_donation_heading -%}
+{%translate "Other donation methods","Section title in the Donate page"%}
+{%- endcapture %}

+{% start_liquid main_title %}

+{{ other_donation_heading }}

+{% end_liquid %}

+{%translate "Several community members have requested other methods to help fund SuperTuxKart.","Donate page"%}

+{%translate "We are looking into ways to make recurrent donations possible.","Donate page"%}

+{%translate "As a response to the request for more anonymous methods, we have established a way to donate using cryptocurrencies.
+Simply follow the instruction below.
+Everything is handled on supertuxkart.net!
+At the end of the process, you will also be able to retrieve the gift package.","Donate page"%}

+{%translate "Please note that the minimum donation with this method is higher to avoid overhead from tiny transactions.","Donate page"%}

+{% include alt_donation_frame %}